typesupply/opentype-cookbook/readme.md

 ### Lookups

 We studied lookups when we went through the feature processing model, but they deserve some extra emphasis.
 Multiple lookups are allowed in a single feature and the fact that they process an entire glyph run before moving on to the next lookup makes them incredibly useful.
-You can use this technique to produce some very complex behavior.
-(Need to come up with an example for this.)
+We can use this technique to produce some very complex behavior.
+For example, in a swash feature it is often best to insert swashes first at the beginning and then at the end of words in separate passes.
+We can do this easily with lookups.

 You can also reuse lookups if they are declared outside of a feature.
 To do this, define your lookup like this: